 To be eligible for admission to the MD course, applicants must have:

-- A bachelor’s degree accredited at Level 7 under the Australian Qualifications Framework (AQF) or a bachelor’s degree accredited at Level 8 under the AQF, from an Australian university or self-accredited educational institution; Or
+- A bachelor's degree accredited at Level 7 under the Australian Qualifications Framework (AQF) or a bachelor's degree accredited at Level 8 under the AQF, from an Australian university or self-accredited educational institution; or

-- A bachelor’s degree from an overseas institution if the degree is equivalent to the standard of an (Australian Bachelor’s degree)
+- A bachelor's degree from an overseas institution if the degree is equivalent to the standard of an Australian Bachelor's degree.

 - Achieved 50 in each section of the GAMSAT to be eligible for the admission process.

-Despite any conflicting guidance from ACER or GAMSAT, the University of Sydney will exclusively consider GAMSAT results from one or more of the following test dates for admission to the MD program in 2025:
+Despite any conflicting guidance from ACER or GAMSAT, the University of Sydney will exclusively consider GAMSAT results from one or more of the following test dates for admission to the MD program in 2027:

-- September 2022
+- September 2024

-- March 2023
+- March 2025

-- September 2023
+- September 2025

-- March 2024
+- March 2026

-Additionally, applicants for the Dubbo Stream must submit a Personal Statement using the provided template, showcasing genuine interest, intention, and aptitude for practicing medicine in rural and regional areas.
+Additionally, applicants for the Dubbo Stream must submit a Personal Statement using the provided template, showcasing genuine interest, intention, and aptitude for practising medicine in rural and regional areas.
 It's important to note that the Dubbo Stream is only open to domestic applicants.

 USyd Entry Requirements for International Applicants